 However, McCall said his highlight of the season was their European ties, when they lost narrowly to Panathinaikos in Champions League qualifying then were beaten by Levante in the Europa League.

 He is looking forward to another Europa League adventure next season, but the former Rangers midfielder admits that it has left him with unusual allegiances.

 "We'll go into Europe a week later depending on the Scottish Cup final result," he said.
 "If Celtic manage to beat Hibs then we would go into Europe a bit later.

 "So it's possibly the first time I've ever been cheering Celtic on at a cup final."

 McCall, who was also on the shortlist for the PFA Scotland manager of the year award won by Queen of the South's Allan Johnston, says he will be working with a reduced budget once again next season.

-He will again lose some of his better players and Well chief executive Leeann Dempster recognises that such awards and achievements could have richer clubs eyeing their manager as well.
+He will again and Well chief executive Leeann Dempster recognises that such awards and achievements could have richer clubs eyeing their manager as well.

-"I hope that doesn't happen for some time yet," said Dempster, whose club also won the best media relations award from the Clydesdale Bank.
+"I hope that doesn't happen for some time yet," said Dempster, whose club also won the from the Clydesdale Bank.